tbreeze-zengenti/react-starter/README.md

 For full compatibility please ensure you are running Node 16 & an suitably modern version of NPM (7+) before installing.

+If you encounter any installation issues you should remove your `/node_modules` folder & run `npm install --legacy-peer-deps`.

 ## 📜 Key scripts

 - `npm install` - install dependencies so we can use the application